Tripe comes from the edible muscular walls of the stomachs of various farm animals, most commonly cattle, but also sheep, goats, and pigs.

 Do humans have tripe?

-Tripe refers to the edible muscle walls of the stomachs of these animals.
-Considered an edible byproduct of animal slaughter, it’s sold for human consumption or added to animal foods, such as dry dog kibble.
+Tripe specifically refers to the edible muscular walls of the stomachs of certain farm animals.
+It's considered an edible byproduct of animal slaughter, sold for human consumption or added to animal foods, like dry dog kibble.
+(Definitely not something you'd find in a human anatomy textbook!)

 What does tripe mean in slang?